 Shortly after our wedding, we made the commitment to have a weekly date night.
-It’s not a novel suggestion, but I think that the importance of one-on-one time often falls by the wayside when competing interests arise, and I don’t want to let that happen.
+Not a novel suggestion, but I think that the importance of one-on-one time often falls by the wayside when competing interests arise, and I don’t want to let that happen.
 On Monday I pulled off a masterstroke surprise for Blair (IMHO), an afternoon planned to perfection.

 Details below, but first: